basnijholt/wenfire/README.md

 # WenFire 🔥 Financial Independence Calculator 💸

 Welcome to the WenFire Financial Independence Calculator GitHub repository!
 This web application helps users visualize their journey to financial independence and early retirement by calculating and plotting various financial metrics.
-The app is built using FastAPI and Bootstrap, and it's currently hosted on Azure at https://wenfire.azurewebsites.net/.
+The app is built using FastAPI and Bootstrap, and it's currently hosted on at https://wenfire.nijho.lt/.

 There are many such calculators available, however, I couldn't find one with the salary growth assumptions that I wanted.
-I also just wanted to play with Azure Functions, FastAPI, and Vega-Lite.
+I also just wanted to play FastAPI, htmx, and Vega-Lite.
 So I built this calculator to scratch my own itch, and I hope you find it useful too! 😄

 ![WenFire Screenshot](https://github.com/basnijholt/wenfire/assets/6897215/0d76a7f0-6c5f-4ead-967d-84be6fb5a5f5)